Andrea Grego: Biography

 He was a typical life of frate preacher, devoted to evangelization of villages.
-He appointed at the Convento di Brescia and from there he moved to St. Mark's Square in Florence where he completed his formation as a disciple of Saint Anthony.
+He appointed at the Convento di Brescia and from there he moved to St. Mark's Square in Florence where he completed his formation as a disciple of Anthony of Padua.
 Mandated in the Valtellina, he worked for 45 years for his ministry, preaching his beliefs.
 He installed new parishes and created monasteries, consolidated in 1475 the convent of St. Peter Martyr of Morbegno.

 He died on 18 January 1485 in Morbegno and was buried at the church of the Dominicans of Morbegno dedicated to SS.
 Antonio Abate and Martha.